greensheep/plex-server-docker-rpi/README.md

 ## Usage

+The easiest way to get started is to install [Hypriot OS](http://blog.hypriot.com/downloads) onto your SD card because it comes with docker & docker-compose pre-installed.
+It's also possible to use the [ARM version of Arch Linux](https://archlinuxarm.org/platforms/armv7/broadcom/raspberry-pi-2) but you'll need to install and configure these packages yourself.

-Install [Hypriot OS](http://blog.hypriot.com/downloads) onto your SD card and boot up the Pi.
-Identify the Pi on your network and SSH in with the following credentials: User: `pi` / password: `raspberry`
+Assuming Hypriot OS, boot up the Pi, identify it on your network and SSH in with the following credentials: User: `pi` / password: `raspberry`

 Next, clone this repo and bring the services up using docker-compose: